OlivBerg/CST8916_Remote/assignment1/assignment1.md

 ## Q1: Explain how both REST and GraphQL could be used to handle the data requests and updates required by the system.

 ### Rest Implementation

 #### Important Definition

 **Stocks** : Ticker symbol, company name, current price... (stock representation at current time of request)

 **Quotes** : Timestamp, price, Volume...
 (Historical representation of the stock base on a period of time)

 #### Basic Endpoint Structure and Request

-This a basic structure used to simulate data communication for our stock market app.
-These does not include all possible endpoints, but only include the basic structure to relay how such communication would be done in this scenario.
+This is a basic structure used to simulate data communication for our stock market app.
+This does not include all possible endpoints, but only includes the basic structure to relay how such communication would be done in this scenario.

 ##### **/stocks: Base endpoint**